 BIOGRAPHY

-Praised for his “ample voice of arresting quality” (Opera News) and his “power, passion and lyrical finesse” (Opera Magazine), in the 2022/23 season, rising young Argentinian-Spanish-American tenor Jose Simerilla Romero joins the ensemble of Staatsoper Hannover for various leading roles which include Rodolfo in La bohéme, Prince Gwidon in Tsar Saltan, Don Ottavio in Don Giovanni, and Chevalier de la Force in Dialogues des Carmélites.
-He also makes his Komische Oper debut as Laërte in Hamlet.
-Last season, he joined the Nederlandse Reisopera as both Alfredo in La traviata and Rodolfo in La bohéme, made his Los Angeles Philharmonic debut as Jaquino in Fidelio under the baton of Maestro Gustavo Dudamel, sang Rodolfo in La bohéme with the Grand Tetons Music Festival under the baton of Donald Runnicles, sang the Duke of Mantua in Rigoletto in his Florida Grand Opera and Daytona Symphony debuts, made his San Francisco Symphony debut as the Shepard in Oedipus Rex, and sang further performances of Alfredo in La traviata with First Coast Opera.
+Other recent performances include Laërte in Hamlet in his Komische Oper debut, Rodolfo in La bohéme, Prince Gwidon in Zar Saltan, and Chevalier de la Force in Dialogues des Carmélites with Staatsoper Hannover, both Alfredo in La traviata and Rodolfo in La bohéme with Nederlandse Reisopera, his Los Angeles Philharmonic debut as Jaquino in Fidelio under the baton of Maestro Gustavo Dudamel, Rodolfo in La bohéme with the Grand Tetons Music Festival under the baton of Donald Runnicles, the Duke of Mantua in Rigoletto in his debuts with both Florida Grand Opera and Daytona Symphony, his San Francisco Symphony debut as the Shepard in Oedipus Rex.
+On the concert stage, the tenor has performed Rossini’s Stabat Mater, Bach’s St John Passion, Handel’s Messiah, and Brahms’ Liebeslier Walzer.

 "MY COMMITMENT TO AUTHENTICITY WILL BE MY GUIDE."